Skip to main content

 #5

-The regulations require at least two drivers per vehicle, with four being the maximum.
-Due to the extremely demanding physical and mental conditions, teams usually consist of four drivers.
-However, a driver can be registered for two teams and compete in two vehicles.
+The regulations require a minimum of two drivers per vehicle; a maximum of four drivers may share a ‘drive’.
+Due to the extremely demanding physical and mental conditions, teams of four drivers are the norm.
+However, a driver may be entered for up to four vehicles, but may compete in a maximum of two.

 #6